96boards/documentation/consumer/dragonboard820c/installation/linux-fastboot.md

 ---
 ## Linux Host

-This section show how to install an operating system to your DragonBoard™ 820c using the Fastboot method on a Linux host computer.
+This section shows how to install an operating system to your DragonBoard™ 820c using the Fastboot method on a Linux host computer.
 Please refer to the **[Build Linux Host Computer](build-linux-host.md)** for the initial setup.

 ### Booting into fastboot